exesaLigno/Authorization_tracking/README.md

 # Authorization tracking
-This programm helps to check who using your PC
+This programm helps to check who using your PC.
-Program now in developing, so its working only on Ubuntu 16.04 or higher (Gnome + GDM3) fswebcam is required for using it
+Program now in developing, so its working only on Ubuntu 16.04 or higher (Gnome + GDM3) fswebcam is required for using it.
 ## Installation
 To install this (if you crazy) ((and if this program is compatible with you system)) foolow the instructions Open terminal and go to the project folder.
-Make "install.sh" executable
+Make "install.sh" executable.
 ```
 chmod +x install.sh
 ```
-Start installation with sudo (because program installing to /usr/bin folder and goes to autostart
+Start installation with sudo (because program installing to /usr/bin folder and goes to autostart).
 ```
 sudo ./install.sh
 ```
-Try to call programm from terminal
+Try to call programm from terminal.
 ```
 logins --help
 ```
 If all works fine - congratulations!
-Else - nothing surprising
+Else - nothing surprising.
 ## Using
-To make photo manually type
+To make photo manually type:
 ```
 logins -c
 ```
-To all authorizations
+To see all authorizations:
 ```
 logins -l
 ```
-To check photo from last login
+To check photo from last login:
 ```
 logins -s
 ```
-More information about using this programm you can read with
+More information about using this programm you can read with:
 ```
 logins -h
 ```